cxn03651/write_xlsx/chart.md

 ##### <a name="set_legend_delete_series" class="anchor" href="#set_legend_delete_series"><span class="octicon octicon-link" /></a>:delete_series
 This allows you to remove 1 or more series from the the legend (the series will still display on the chart).
-This property takes an array ref as an argument and the series are zero indexed:
+This property takes an array as an argument and the series are zero indexed:

     # Delete/hide series index 0 and 2 from the legend.
     chart.set_legend(:delete_series => [0, 2])